 2. Set up a mirror above the vanity

 Stylish bathroom vanity ideas can be a focal point, so it makes sense to position it as such.
 ‘Your bathroom’s unique layout will help you decide where to locate the vanity unit, such as in the space where you would want to position a mirror,' advises Lisa Persse, director of Porter.
 We always recommend going for the largest mirror you can afford to make the most of every ray of light from your mirror’s reflection

 Another option is to place it opposite the entrance door for maximum impact, or against the longest full-height wall, where it will display well and have sufficient space for a statement bathroom mirror above the basin.

 Bathroom lighting ideas over mirrors are an integral design element that should be planned at the start of any bathroom remodel.

 ‘In a powder room it is crucial not to underestimate the importance of good lighting around a mirror,' says Mary Graham and Nicole Salvesen, founders, Salvesen Graham.
 'This should always include effective wall lights either side of a mirror (or above) to provide a soft, more flattering light for the face as well as a decorative feature that works well in your existing scheme.'

 ‘A well-positioned bathroom mirror can transform a room with its reflective powers to lighten and enlarge a space, coupled with the element of interesting design,’ says Owen Pacey, founder of Renaissance London.
 When used carefully, a mirror can create the illusion of more space in the room, making its addition particularly impactful among small bathroom ideas.

-This room goes all out with full wall mirrors that make the room feel almost twice as big, but smaller mirrors will also make a big difference.
+This room goes all out with full wall mirrors that make the room feel almost twice as big, a striking choice for bathroom wall ideas - but smaller mirrors will also make a big difference too.